ecohealthalliance/annie/README.md

 The contents of an `AnnoTier` is stored in the `spans` property, which is a list of `AnnoSpans` in the order encountered in the document.
 Every `AnnoSpan` has at least six properties:

 * `start`: the byte offset where the span begins
 * `stop`: the byte offset where the span ends
 * `text`: the exact text of the document from `start` to `stop`.
 * `label`: the value of the annotation, often just the `text` of the span in the document, as for a token annotation.
-For a part-of-speech annotation, for example, the label would be "NN", "VB" or another part-of-speech label.
+For a part-of-speech annotatifor example, the label would be "NN", "VB" or another part-of-speech label.
 * `doc`: a reference to the `AnnoDoc` to which the span belongs

 ```python
     print doc.tiers['tokens'].spans[0].start